 1) Causing waste and/or damage to the rental property;

 2) Unlawful business activity;

 3) Improper assignment/subletting of the premises; and

 4) Illegal drug use (NRS 453.011-552; excluding NRS 453.336).

 No Lease?
 Has your Lease expired?
 We can help!

-Thirty (30) Day Notice to Surrender Premises- This type of notice is used to evict a tenant by landlord who desires the leased property back for any reason.
+Thirty (30) Day Notice to Surrender Premises- This type of notice is used to evict a Las Vegas, Reno, or other Nevada tenant by the landlord who desires the leased property back for any reason.
 This notice pertains to tenants who do not have a lease as well as tenants still living on the property after the lease has expired.
 Important: This notice cannot be served if the lease agreement is still in effect.